wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

 Adding auto-provisioning support for a phone is mostly a question of finding answers to the following questions.

-1.  _Is it worth the time adding auto-provisioning support for the phone ?_
+1.  _Is it worth the time adding auto-provisioning support for the phone?_

     Indeed.
-Adding quality auto-provisioning support for a phone to Wazo requires a non negligible amount of work, if you don't meet any real problem and are comfortable with provisioning in Wazo.
-Not all phones are born equal.
+Adding quality auto-provisioning support for a phone to Wazo requires a non-negligible amount of work, even if you don't run into any real problems and are comfortable provisioning in Wazo.
+Not all phones are created equal.
 Some are cheap.
 Some are old and slow.
-Some are made to work on proprietary system and will only work in degraded mode on anything else.
+Some are made to work on proprietary systems and will only work in limited capacity on anything else.

-    That said, if you are uncertain, testing will help you clarifying your idea.
+    That said, if you are uncertain, testing will help you decide.

-2.  _What is the vendor, model, MAC address and firmware version (if available) of your phone ?_
+2.  _What is the vendor, model, MAC address and firmware version (if available) of your phone?_

     Having the vendor and model name is essential when looking for documentation or other information.
-The MAC address will be needed later on for some tests, and it's always good to know the firmware version of the phone if you are trying to upgrade to a newer firmware version and you're having some troubles, and when reading the documentation.
+The MAC address will be needed later on for some tests, and it's always good to know the firmware version of the phone if you are trying to upgrade to a newer firmware version, and you're having some troubles, and when reading the documentation.

-3.  _Is the official administrator guide/documentation available publicly on the vendor web site ?
-    Is it available only after registering and login to the vendor web site ?_
+3.  _Is the official administration guide/documentation available publicly on the vendor website?
+Or only available after registering and logging into the vendor's website?_

-    Having access to the administrator guide/documentation of the phone is also essential.
+    Having access to the administration guide/documentation of the phone is also essential.
 Once you've found it, download it and keep the link to the URL.
 If you can't find it, it's probably not worth going further.

-4.  _Is the latest firmware of the phone available publicly on the vendor web site ?
-Is it available only after registering and login to the vendor web site ?_
+4.  _Is the latest firmware of the phone available publicly on the vendor website?
+Is it available only after registering and logging into the vendor website?_

     Good auto-provisioning support means you need to have an easy way to download the latest firmware of the phone.
-Ideally, this mean the firmware is downloadable from an URL, with no authentication whatsoever.
-In the worst case, you'll need to login on some web portal before being able to download the firmware, which will be cumbersome to automatize and probably fragile.
+Ideally, this mean the firmware is downloadable from a URL, with no authentication whatsoever.
+In the worst case, you'll need to log in on some web portal before being able to download the firmware, which will be cumbersome to automatize and probably fragile.
 If this is the case, it's probably not worth going further.

-5.  _Does the phone need other files, like language files ?
-If so, are these files available publicly on the vendor web site ?
-After registering ?_
+5.  _Does the phone need other files, like language files?
+If so, are these files available publicly on the vendor's website?
+After registering?_

-    Although you might not be able to answer to this question yet because you might not know if the phone needs such files to be either in English or in French (the two officially supported language in Wazo), you'll need to have an easy access to these files if its the case.
+    Although you might not be able to answer this question yet because you might not know if the phone needs such files to be either in English or in French (the two officially supported language in Wazo), you'll need to have easy access to these files if it's the case.

-6.  _Does the phone supports auto-provisioning via DHCP + HTTP (or TFTP) ?_
+6.  _Does the phone support auto-provisioning via DHCP + HTTP (or TFTP)?_

-    The provisioning system in Wazo is based on the popular method of using a DHCP server to tell the phone where to download its configuration files, and a HTTP (or TFTP) server to serve these configuration files.
+    The provisioning system in Wazo is based on the popular method of using a DHCP server to tell the phone where to download its configuration files, and an HTTP (or TFTP) server to serve these configuration files.
 Some phones support other methods of provisioning (like TR-069), but that's of no use here.
 Also, if your phone is only configurable via its web interface, although it's technically possible to configure it automatically by navigating its web interface, it's an